ECK0320/SnowballAssociates/content/market_decision_log/calls/2025/251008_FollowUp_PWR-Sell.md

 ### 3. Additional View
-Since the September cut, the market has begun to pay marginally more attention to real-economy fundamentals.
-However, **no singular bearish catalyst** sufficient to trigger a major equity drawdown has emerged **yet**.
+Since the September cut, the market has begun to pay marginally more attention to the real economy fundamentals.
+However, **no singular bearish catalyst** sufficient to trigger a major equity drawdown has emerged ***yet***.

 Base case: the market **continues to grind higher** toward **NDX 25,279.5–26,162.83**, with PWR’s second target at **$456.07** still in play.

-Given the confluence of a deteriorating real economy and the limited justification for the current valuation by either fundamentals or technical analysis, I am initiating a **third TACTICAL SELL/UNDERWEIGHT call** when PWR’s stock price enters the target range of **$434.39–$456.07.**
+Given the confluence of the deteriorating real economy and the limited justification for the current valuation by either fundamentals or technical analysis, I am initiating a **third TACTICAL SELL/UNDERWEIGHT call** when PWR’s stock price enters the target range of **$434.39–$456.07.**

 -----

 ## III.
 Sidenote
 A first material risk catalyst could originate in crypto markets.
-Bitcoin’s upper resistance is estimated to be between **$109,607 and $125,924**; major coins either stopped rising or started declining after Bitcoin’s ATH of $124,713.60 on 2025-10-06.
+Bitcoin’s upper resistance is estimated to be between **$109,607 and $125,924**; major coins either stopped rising or started declining after Bitcoin’s ATH of $124,713.60 marked on 2025-10-06.

 The real economy is clearly staggering—which will be analyzed in detail in a separate article continuing the discussion from [the outlook on a September cut](https://www.snowballassociates.com/structural_commentary/macro_trends/2025/250906_september_cut_and_its_aftermath/)—as briefly indicated by the recent October ISM PMIs (Manufacturing 49.1, Services 50.0).
 If the crypto catalyst does not materialize, there are three major potential triggers on the real economy side:
 1. Non-Farm Payrolls report, whose release has been postponed due to the recent administration shutdown (originally scheduled for 2025-10-03).